 1. Rogue Clients

-Falling stock prices mean that financial advisors need to beware of lawsuits from “rogue clients” according to Gowlings’ Ellen Bessner in her interview with the Wealthy Boomer.
+Falling stock prices mean that financial advisors need to beware of lawsuits from “rogue clients” according to Gowlings’ Ellen Bessner in her interview with the Wealthy Boomer (the web page with this article has disappeared since the time of writing).
 She defines a rogue client as an investor who claims to have a high capacity for risk but says something different when markets decline.
 I prefer “insurgent clients” or “terrorist clients” to really drive home the imagery.
 Perhaps the real reason these clients are angry is because various marketing efforts gave them unrealistic expectations about the advisor’s ability to beat the market and protect their portfolios from loss.
 Just a thought.

 2. Bank Prime Rate

 The Big Cajun Man added his voice to the many others observing that reductions in the central bank rate are not being fully passed on to borrowers.
 On one level this makes sense because the banks are recovering from a period where they lent money to borrowers with poor credit at unprofitable interest rates.
 However, adding a fixed amount to everyone’s interest rate isn’t the answer.
 Banks need to raise interest rates for borrowers in proportion to how likely they are to default.